Derf Backderf: Early life

 Backderf grew up in Richfield, Ohio, the son of a chemist.
 He attended Eastview Junior High and Revere High School, where one of his classmates was future serial killer Jeffrey Dahmer.

-Backderf graduated high school in 1978, and attended the Art Institute of Pittsburgh for six months, before dropping out.
+Backderf graduated from high school in 1978 and attended the Art Institute of Pittsburgh for six months before dropping out.
 The following year, he worked as a garbageman back in his hometown.
-Backderf then attended, and graduated from, Ohio State University with a BA in journalism.
+Backderf then attended, and graduated from, Ohio State University with a Bachelors in Art of journalism.
 Backderf was immersed in the punk movement during the late 1970s and early 1980s.

 He began as a political cartoonist, for the Ohio State Lantern, then professionally at The Evening Times, the evening counterpart of The Palm Beach Post, in West Palm Beach, Florida.
 He worked as a staff cartoonist at the Cleveland Plain Dealer in the late 80s.
 In the mid-1990s Backderf worked in the newsroom of the Akron Beacon Journal.